iasonsky/EfficientEquivariantTransferLearning/Blogpost.md

 where values $V$ are the inputs with the inverse transformation applied to them.

-Using the Attention as described above, we can calculate the final output of EquiAttention as follows:
+Using the Attention as described above, we can calculate the final output of *equiattention* as follows:
 ```math
 \mathbf{M}_G^A(x) = \mathbf{M}_2(\frac{1}{|G|}\sum_{g \in G}^{|G|} \text{Attention\_module}([\mathbf{M_1}(g_0x), \dots, \mathbf{M_1}(g_{|G|-1}x)]))
 ```

 where `Attention_module` takes the features sets and applies one attention operation as described above.

-Using the above described method of EquiAttention, we achieved a result of .. (insert results here)
+Using the above described method of *equiattention*, we achieved a result of .. (insert results here)

-### 4.4 Visualizations: understanding what *λ-equitune* (and *EquiAttention*) learns
+### 4.4 Visualizations: understanding what *λ-equitune* (and *equiattention*) learns
 Add visualizations here

 ### 4.5 Replicability: verifying the effectiveness on new problems